-The Foundation considers the checking account and various money market funds held at financial institutions to be cash equivalents.
+The Foundation considers its checking account and various money market funds held in brokerage accounts to be cash equivalents.
 At times, the Foundation has cash deposits in excess of federally insured limits.
 Management believes the Foundation is not exposed to any significant interest rate or other financial risk on these deposits.